 his Rolls Royce severely injuring his spinal cord, resulting in him being paralyzed

 from the waist down.

-California arranged to have all it's Cat Stevens Records destroyed by having a steamroller
+California arranged to have all it's Cat Stevens Records destroyed by having a

-and 25 boxes of ammo were confiscated from Kurt Cobain (Nirvana) after his
+guns and 25 boxes of ammo were confiscated from Kurt Cobain (Nirvana) after his

 wife, Courtney Love, called police fearing he was going to commit suicide.

 1998 - Michael Jackson